The main window of Awesome Miner provides the tab Notifications where all notifications are listed. This is illustrated in the screenshot below.

 The e-mail and SMS options are disabled unless they have been configured on the E-mail & SMS page described in a later section.

 These settings configures the actions to be taken when a notification is created, configurable separately for information and warning level notifications.
-All notifications will be dispalyed in the Notifications tab in Awesome Miner, but can additionally be displayed as a desktop popup window or sent as an e-mail message.
+All notifications will be displayed in the Notifications tab in Awesome Miner, but can additionally be displayed as a desktop popup window or sent as a Telegram message.

 Configuration of how many seconds the desktop notifications will be displayed on the screen.
 The desktop notifications are by default displayed in the buttom right corner of the screen.